Vinventive/F5-TTS-AIVisionCompanion/README.md

 "scene", "sight",  "video", "frame", "activity", "happen", "going"
 ```
 You have the option to add or remove keywords in the `.env` file.

+If you receive response: `Assistant: Error in generating response` make sure to update OpenAI API key inside `.env`.
+Your API key might be incorrect or missing - this variable cannot be empty.

 ## Acknowledgements
 - [F5-TTS](https://github.com/SWivid/F5-TTS) Original Repostory for F5-TTS (source code)